-The Shen lab was established in December 2019.
-It is a part of the Institute of Insect Sciences at Zhejiang University.
+The Shen lab is a part of the Institute of Insect Sciences and the Centre for Evolutionary & Organismal Biology at Zhejiang University.
 We believe that genome sequences, which are often used to understand the biodiversity that is essential to all aspects for the study of evolution and biology in general, are rich archives of history and function.
 Research in the lab focuses on utilizing computational approaches and genome-scale data to shed light on questions in molecular phylogenetics, evolutionary biology, comparative genomics, and bioinformatics.

 We developed a workflow that can a) quantify the distribution of likelihood-based signal (measured by the difference in gene-wise log likelihood score or ΔGLS) and quartet-based topological signal (measured by the difference in gene-wise quartet score or ΔGQS) for every gene in a phylogenomic data matrix, and b) identify genes that exhibit inconsistent support between concatenation- and quartet-based approaches.
 Our results showed that removal of inconsistent genes eliminated or extensively reduced incongruence between concatenation- and quartet-based approaches.
 However, it should be noted that removal of inconsistent genes in simulated datasets reduced incongruence but did not always recover the true species phylogeny.

 ◆2/19/2021 - Please check out new paper published in Current Biology on fungal tree of life!